The Advantages of Dental Bridges

-Are you looking for the best local dentist to help you out with a dental bridge?
-Bridges can be one of the most effective means of replacing missing teeth, and we have the knowledge and expertise to help you with these procedures.
-Whether you need to restore your smile, or would simply like to redistribute the force of your bite properly, our dental bridges will definitely come in handy.
+Bridges can be one of the most effective means of replacing missing teeth, and we have the knowledge and experience to help you with these procedures.
+Whether you need to restore your smile, or would simply like to redistribute the force of your bite properly, our dental bridges can help you achieve these goals.

 Dental bridges are designed to replace missing teeth and at the same time strengthen the structural integrity of your other supporting teeth.
 When you have one or several missing teeth, dental bridges act to literally “bridge” the gap, and anchor your other teeth to offer increased stability.

 “Bridging” a missing tooth gap involves the use of pontics, or false teeth.
 These are similar to dental implants in that they are permanently fixed inside your mouth and do not come out, and can vary in the material used or their appearance, depending on the type of dental bridge you decide to get.

 At our clinic we offer three types of dental bridges.
 These are:

 - Traditional bridges,

 To find out which one will be more appropriate for your specific needs, just schedule an appointment, and we will be happy to provide you with the information you require for your specific needs.

 In most cases, even a temporary dental bridge can go a long way toward improving your smile and getting you the benefits you’re expecting.
 A dental bridge for your missing teeth provides you with appearance related benefits as well as health benefits:

 - Our professional dental bridge procedures will help you replace a missing tooth/teeth visible in your smile and therefore will restore your smile, support the soft tissues and lips and help maintain the shape of your face and jaw.

 - By placing a dental bridge, we can restore the function of your teeth like chewing and speaking.
 You can improve your ability to chew more easily, enjoying foods that you may have had trouble with in the past.